Entries are invited from advertisers; from media, creative or content specialist agencies; and from the creative solutions teams of media owners.

-A minimum of 75% of the campaign activity must have been implemented in 2018.
-The campaign must also be truly international – whether multi-country, pan regional or global, your strategy must have intentionally targeted audiences in at least four countries.
+Your work must have been implemented between January 2020 and March 2021.
+The campaign must also be truly international – whether multi country, pan regional or global, your strategy must have intentionally targeted audiences in at least three countries.
+Whilst PR and/or viral marketing may have added impact, your campaign must have been reliant on a strategic media spend.

 The Jury for the World Media Awards is brought together to reflect the breadth of skills required to create and coordinate winning international media campaigns.
 The Jury is co-chaired by a client, agency and media leader – reflecting the advantages of the effective partnerships which we hope to see in the entries.
 The day jobs of our judges include creating and editing the content for leading media brands, planning communication strategy for leading global brands, generating the ideas and creating the content for international advertising campaigns, and generating the buzz that shares the brand stories through PR and social media.
 And of course our Jury includes clients – the people who pay the bills and need to see effective results.